Air Canada denies world-renowned musician from boarding flight with cello | Globalnews.ca

 “After nine anxious hours at the airport, we realized our journey wasn’t going to be possible.”

 According to the musician’s website, his cello is on an indefinite loan to him, which requires special care and arrangements due to its historical value.
-However, Air Canada reportedly refused to honor the initial booking.
+In a statement from Air Canada, they said they regret that the customers were not able to travel as expected and will be in contact with them.

+“In this case, the customers made a last-minute booking due to their original flight on another airline being cancelled.
+We are still reviewing what happened,” the statement further read.
+It is still unclear why Kanneh-Mason’s cello, was denied.

-“We can only dream of a time when all airlines have a standardized, global and carefully considered approach to the carriage of precious instruments that are booked to travel in the cabin,” their statement read.
+“We can only dream of a time when all airlines have a standardized, global and carefully considered approach to the carriage of precious instruments that are booked to travel in the cabin,” said the siblings.

 The siblings expressed their disappointment and promised to reschedule the Toronto performance for next year, thanking fans for their understanding.